Vanity Call Signs – how do I change the call sign in my ClearNode ?

 I have Echolink configured on my ClearNode, it connects to other nodes but no traffic passes – what’s wrong ?

 Unlike AllStar, Echolink requires port forwarding for both IN-bound and OUT-bound connections – see above, but you need 2 ports – one for UDP Port 5198 and one for 5199.
 Some routers allow forwarding a range of ports so input 5198-5199 UDP forwarded to the IP address of your ClearNode.
 From time to time your router may assign a different IP address to your ClearNode essentially invalidating the port forwarding rules you created.
 Most modern WiFi routers provide a DHCP service that allows setting up a “Static DHCP Lease” that is tied to either device’s MAC address (hardware ID of the WiFI or Ethernet connector) or the hostname – this will keep your IP address constant.

 I’m an experienced Linux Op – can I SSH into my ClearNode ?

 Absolutely !
 ClearNode is based on the Raspberry Pi 3B running Linux.
 We set the root password to your ClearNode Key before shipping.
 When you receive your node, feel free to reset that password to whatever suits you.
 We keep the SSH port at the default – Port 22.
 One caveat to point out – if you decide to configure your node the legacy way using the various “.conf” files – be aware that if you subsequently use the ClearNode mobile app to change configuration – ClearNode will recreate the “.conf” files from templates – potentially overwriting the “legacy” changes you made.
-Get in touch – there are workarounds !!
+Get in touch – there are workarounds for particular needs.

 Can I connect my ClearNode to my high-power repeater ?

-Not yet.
 ClearNode is intended as a personal, portable low power node.
 It has a built in 500 mW UHF (or VHF) transceiver – there are no connections for Spkr, Mic, COS, PTT.

 Is there a VHF version of ClearNode ?